blaizard/bzd/docs/bdl/syntax.md

 use "cc/bzd/core/my_interface.bdl"
 ```

-## Variables
+## Expressions

-A variable is defined as follow:
+An expression is defined as follow:
 ```
 [const] <type> <name> [= <value>] [[<contracts>...]];
 ```